Approximations of countably-infinite linear programs over bounded measure spaces: The linear program and two motivating problems

 where $1_{x'}$ denotes the indicator function of state $x'$. \end{corollary} \paragraph{Exit distribution and occupation measure} The \emph{exit time} $\sigma$ of the chain $(X_n)_{n\in\n}$ from a subset $\cal{D} \subseteq \s$ (the \emph{domain}) is the first time that the chain lies outside~$\cal{D}$:

 with $\sigma: = \infty$ if the chain never leaves $\mathcal{D}$.
 Associated with the exit time, there is an \emph{exit distribution} $\mu$ and \emph{occupation measure} $\nu$:

-i.e., $\mu(x)$ denotes the probability that the chain exits~$\cal{D}$ via state $x$, and $\nu(x)$ denotes the expected number of visits that the chain will make to state $x$ before exiting~$\cal{D}$.
-The following corollary shows that the occupation measure is the minimal point of a CILP of the type in Problem~\ref{prob:CILP}, and the exit distribution is its image.
+i.e.\ $\mu(x)$ denotes the probability that the chain exits~$\cal{D}$ via state $x$, and $\nu(x)$ denotes the expected number of visits that the chain makes to $x$ before exiting~$\cal{D}$.
+The occupation measure is the minimal point of a CILP of the type in Problem~\ref{prob:CILP} and the exit distribution is its image through an appropiately defined $G$: \begin{corollary}[{{\cite[Theorem 11.7]{Kuntz2020}}}] If $\sigma<\infty$ almost surely (i.e.\ chain eventually leaves $\cal{D}$ with probability one), $\gamma(\cal{D})=1$ (i.e.\ the chain starts inside $\cal{D}$), and the occupation measure $\nu$ satisfies a moment bound $\nu(w)\leq c$, then $\nu$ is the minimal point~\eqref{eq:minimal} of the set $\L$ in~\eqref{eq:l2} with